 After 5pm: You are entitled to receive a tendered ballot paper.
-If you are on the register for this polling station and you answer the prescribed questions satisfactorily, and show an accepted form of photographic ID, we will be able to issue you with a tendered ballot paper.
+If you are on the register for this polling station and you answer the prescribed questions satisfactorily, and show an accepted form of photographic ID, we will be able to issue you with one.